-Rental reimbursement coverage does not come standard in many car insurance policies, but many insurance providers offer it as an add-on coverage.
+Rental reimbursement coverage is not standard in many car insurance policies, but many insurance providers offer it as add-on coverage.
 Many insurance professionals recommend that drivers consider adding it as its price usually does not impact the cost of your car insurance policy by very much.

 Like all auto insurance coverage types, rental reimbursement or loss of use coverage comes with limits.
 Usually, you will see these listed in your policy as a per-day and per-incident cap.
-You might get $30 a day up to $900 total, for example.
+You might get up to $30 a day and up to $900 total, for example.